-- 1 Place the speaker module into the slots on the system. - 2 Replace the two (M2.0 x 3.0) screws to secure the speaker to the system. - Route the speaker cable through the retention clips on the system. - 4 Connect the speaker cable to the connector on the system board. - 5 Install the: - a battery - b base cover - 6 Follow the procedure in After working inside your computer.
+- 1 Place the speaker module into the slots on the system. - 2 Route the speaker cable through the retention clips on the system. - 3 Connect the speaker cable to the connector on the system board. - 4 Install the: - a battery - b base cover - 5 Follow the procedure in After working inside your computer.